carmaa/inception/README.md

 Linux is currently recommended on the attacker side due to buggy firewire interfaces on OS X. Note that direct ThunderBolt to ThunderBolt does *not* work, you need a FireWire adapter.
-Your mileage may very when attempting to use Thunderbolt on Linux.
+Your mileage may vary when attempting to use Thunderbolt on Linux.

  * Software: